binkowskiwojciech/simple-debt-market-fe/README.md

 # Simple debt market Frontend Application

+## ENVIRONMENT VARIABLES
+- Create local `.env` file (is added to the `.gitignore` file)
+- Fill up the `.env` according to `.env.template` file
+- If you need to add new environment variable remember about describing it in `.env.template` file

 ## How to install and run the project

 `pnpm install` - install all dependencies